 A short story published in Under the Fable

-Jack had grown up with bush fires.
+Jack had grown up with bushfires.
 So had the town.
 Bush nudged up against the little country town in New South Wales on three sides.
-To the north there was a cliff of rock with eucalyptus trees teetering along the edge and poking out of the face, that if ever on fire would fall on the tin roof of the library below like burning spears.
-As a boy Jack had regularly ridden his bike into the bush as far as Dunn’s Swamp and once or twice, he had stamped out the embryo of a fire on a dry spring afternoon.
+To the north, there was a cliff of rock with eucalyptus trees teetering along the edge and poking out of the face, that if ever on fire, would fall on the tin roof of the library below like burning spears.
+As a boy, Jack had regularly ridden his bike into the bush as far as Dunn’s Swamp and once or twice, he had stamped out the embryo of a fire on a dry spring afternoon.
 When he was older, he sometimes climbed to the top of the escarpment and looked to the east for plumes of smoke.
 There was even a watch tower on the edge of town that was manned by the volunteer fire service, pretty much dawn to dusk during the spring and early summer.
-Jack never made the fire service full time, but to his credit he became a volunteer, regularly giving up weekends.
+Jack never made the fire service full-time, but to his credit he became a volunteer, regularly giving up weekends.
 He planned someday to apply again.
 Most of his days though were spent in the town’s cement plant.
-A place of grey powder inside and out that spilled onto the road and then the edges of the bush and never left his hands.
+A place of grey powder inside and out that spilt onto the road and then the edges of the bush and never left his hands.

 Read the rest of the story here